tim-gameplan/geo-graph/docs/epsg_consistency_summary.md

 4. **Documentation improvements**: Continue to improve the documentation and training materials.
 5. **Triangulation enhancements**: Explore additional enhancements to the Delaunay triangulation approach, such as:
    - Incorporating terrain slope into edge cost calculation
-   - Implementing spatial partitioning for large datasets
+   - Implementing GPU acceleration for triangulation
    - Creating specific visualization tools for the triangulation
+   - Extending the unified pipeline to distributed processing

 ## Conclusion